UnivLille-Meta/IMT-Advanced-OOP/Week-01-Introduction-October-3-4-2024/S02-03-10-Exercises.md

 If you want to see the return value of an expression, you need to do *Print it* or *Do it and go* instead.
 For more, the ProfStef tutorial will guide you through the syntax of the language and the main ways to interact with the playground.

-## Exercice 03-10-3: Writing classes, methods and tests
+## Exercise 03-10-3: Writing classes, methods, and tests

-The next step to get acquainted to Pharo is to write some *real* code (what's real anyways?).
+The next step to get acquainted with Pharo is to write some *real* code (what's real anyway?).
-For that, follow the [PDF tutorial](http://rmod-pharo-mooc.lille.inria.fr/MOOC/PharoMOOC/Week1/Exo-Counter.pdf.).
+For that, follow the [PDF tutorial](http://rmod-pharo-mooc.lille.inria.fr/MOOC/PharoMOOC/Week1/Exo-Counter.pdf).

 This tutorial will guide you on writing a `Counter` class that has `increment` and `decrement` methods using a TDD approach.
 It will also show you how to use the code browser and the debugger a bit.

 You may want to check the videos here:

 - [Creating packages, classes and methods](https://www.youtube.com/watch?v=8Do1TjMHLAI&list=PL2okA_2qDJ-kCHVcNXdO5wsUZJCY31zwf&index=11)
 - [Creating tests](https://www.youtube.com/watch?v=FZBDNRJWpLE&list=PL2okA_2qDJ-kCHVcNXdO5wsUZJCY31zwf&index=12)
 - [Alternative method creation](https://www.youtube.com/watch?v=iAPo3j_DaXE&list=PL2okA_2qDJ-kCHVcNXdO5wsUZJCY31zwf&index=13)
 - [Committing the code in Git](https://www.youtube.com/watch?v=NDJv7TRhwRE&list=PL2okA_2qDJ-kCHVcNXdO5wsUZJCY31zwf&index=14)

-Or the powerful version with [eXtrement TDD (Test driven development)](https://www.youtube.com/watch?v=K8CVAKE_9pI&list=PL2okA_2qDJ-kCHVcNXdO5wsUZJCY31zwf&index=32)
+Or the powerful version with [eXtreme TDD (Test driven development)](https://www.youtube.com/watch?v=K8CVAKE_9pI&list=PL2okA_2qDJ-kCHVcNXdO5wsUZJCY31zwf&index=32).

 You can check for more info on Pharo in the mooc website: http://mooc.pharo.org

-## Exercice 03-10-4: Crafting a domain specific language
+## Exercise 03-10-4: Crafting a domain specific language

-Things are getting serious.
+Things are getting serious and fun.
 You will now build a small language for rolling dice.

 The guided exercice is [here](http://rmod-pharo-mooc.lille.inria.fr/MOOC/PharoMOOC/Week3/Exo-DSL-V2.pdf).